japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 *FIXME* for the following two cases in aggregation with one distinct.
 ====

-NOTE: The prefix for variable names for `HashAggregateExec` operators in link:spark-sql-CodegenSupport.adoc[CodegenSupport]-generated code is *agg*.
+NOTE: The prefix for variable names for `HashAggregateExec` operators in spark-sql-CodegenSupport.md[CodegenSupport]-generated code is *agg*.

 [[internal-registries]]
 .HashAggregateExec's Internal Properties (e.g. Registries, Counters and Flags)